arashsamandar/Programmer-Notes/Git/Git-Essentials.md

 #### Resolving The `refspec error` when trying to push to the repository we have `just cloned`, from the branch we just created with `git checkout -b my-new-branch`

-> for resolving this error use `git branch -M my-new-branch` when you are in your my-new-branch, the -M changes the name of the branch you are in
+> for resolving this error use `git branch -M my-new-branch` when you are in your my-new-branch, the -M changes the name of the branch you are in.

 ```text
 git branch -M my-new-branch // it will move or rename the branch to my-new-bran